sushil2601/javaScript_practise/REACT.md

 Q. What are error boundaries in react?
 Ans:-
-    Error boundaries in React are components that prevent the entire application from crashing when an error occurs within their child components.
+    .Error boundaries in React are components that prevent the entire application from crashing when an error occurs within their child components.
 They act as safety nets by catching and handling errors, allowing developers to display fallback UI and maintain a smoother user experience.

+    .componentDidCatch is used for error boundaries.

 Q. Explain the concept of "forwarding refs" in React.
 Ans:-